 Most university courses require that students have an Australian Tertiary Admission Rank (ATAR).
 To be eligible for an ATAR you must:

-- 8 units from Category A courses
+- 10 units of Board Developed courses.

 - 2 units of English

-- Three Board Developed courses of 2 units or greater
+- three Board Developed courses of 2 units or greater

-- Four subjects
+- four subject areas.

 Your ATAR is then calculated from your: